espressif/esp-matter/docs/en/developing.rst

    chip-tool colorcontrol move-to-hue 150 0 0 0 0 0x7283 0x1

-For more chip-tool usage, check https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool
+For more details on chip-tool usage, check https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool

 2.3 Device console
 ------------------

 The console on the device can be used to run commands for testing.
-It is enabled by default in the firmware.
+It is configurable through menuconfig and enabled by default in the firmware.
 Here are some useful commands:

--  BLE commands: Set and get the BLE advertisement state:
+-  BLE commands: Start and stop BLE advertisement:

    ::